toppeMRI/toppemri.github.io/index.md

 # Contact us

-TOPPE was developed at the fMRI laboratory at University of Michigan.
+TOPPE is being developed at the fMRI laboratory at University of Michigan.

 For questions, contact Jon-Fredrik Nielsen at <jfnielse@umich.edu> or <jfnielsen@gmail.com>.